 Nextiva’s plans are packaged based on common business scenarios and use cases.
 Some features are saved for higher tiers, so customers looking for specific features might want to consider upgrading.

-The Core plan doesn’t include conference calls, SMS, or CRM integrations (although it does integrate with Outlook and Google Contacts).
-It also has fewer toll-free minutes than the higher tiers.
+The Core plan doesn’t include CRM integrations (although it does integrate with Outlook and Google Contacts).
+It also doesn’t offer toll-free minutes.

-The Engage plan doesn’t include call recording or voice analytics, which are reserved for the Power Suite plan.
-It also has fewer toll-free minutes than the Power Suite Plan, although it has more than the Core plan.
+The Engage plan doesn’t include omnichannel engagement, which is reserved for the Power Suite CX plan.
+It also has fewer toll-free minutes than the Power Suite CX Plan, although it has more than the Core plan.

 Top Features of RingCentral and Nextiva